sajanajk/eleventyone/src/site/about.md

 subtitle: Learn more about me.
 ---

-## Bonjour!
+## Hello!
+Bonjour!
 Guten Tag!
 Hola!

-I'm a content marketer with almost a decade of experience, working in various sectors.
-I make sure that whatever content goes out there is very good and people actually read them, or at least skim over.
+I'm a growth marketing expert, with almost a decade of experience, working in various sectors.

-I work part time with publications like NewsWire, Le Politique, Metro Gazette, The Herald, European Union Wire, etc. I have bylines with some of them.
+I specialize in growing B2C startups and SMEs, in Tech, Finance, and Entertainment sectors.

+I've successfully built and sold a number of tier-2 blogs as a hobby, including AOX Crypto News, XM Bitcoin, etc.

 I'm also an amateur coding enthusiast, who dabbles in different languages.

+Reach out to me if you want to talk.